 Third party funding has no regulation in Chile.
-Nevertheless, the Chilean Civil Code (CCC) does regulate the assignment of litigious rights, whether by exchange or sale.
-Under Article 1.913 of the CCC, the debtor shall be obliged to pay to the assignee only the amount paid by the latter for the right assigned, plus interest from the date the assignment was notified to the debtor.
-Although there is no specific regulation as to the way in which the litigious rights shall be transferred, the national doctrine and case law estimate that the CCC rules for the transfer of personal credits are to be applicable.
+Nevertheless, the CC does regulate the assignment of litigious rights, whether by exchange or sale.
+Under Article 1.913 of the CC, the debtor shall be obliged to pay to the assignee only the amount paid by the latter for the right assigned, plus interest from the date the assignment was notified to the debtor.
+Although there is no specific regulation as to the way in which the litigious rights shall be transferred, national doctrine and case law estimate that the CC rules for the transfer of personal credits are to be applicable.

-Emergency arbitrator relief is not available in Chile.
-Thus, if the arbitral tribunal has not yet been constituted, the only alternative to the party seeking interim relief is to resort to the ordinary jurisdiction, as stated in Article 9 of the International Commercial Arbitration Law No 19.971.
-In such cases, the interim measures requirement will be regulated under the rules of the Chilean Code of Civil Procedure.
+Emergency arbitrator relief is not regulated in Chilean arbitration laws.
+Thus, if the arbitral tribunal has not yet been constituted, the only alternative to the party seeking interim relief is to resort to the judicial courts, as stated in Article 9 of the ICAL.
+In such cases, the interim measures requirement will be regulated under the rules of the CCP.

-Neither the International Commercial Arbitration Law No 19.971 nor the Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center provide for simplified procedures for claims under a certain value.
+Neither the ICAL nor the Rules of International Commercial Arbitration of the CAM Santiago provide for simplified procedures for claims under a certain value.

-As for the Domestic Rules of Arbitration, CAM Santiago plans to introduce in such statue during 2018, a new simplified procedure for claims under certain value (USD $21.000 approximately).
-As explained in Section 6 above, the new procedure pretends to shorten the time limits of the arbitration and to decrease the arbitrator’s fees for them to adjust the value of the dispute.
+As for the Domestic Rules of Arbitration, CAM Santiago plans to introduce in such statue a new simplified procedure for claims under certain value (USD $21.000 approximately).
+The new procedure seeks to shorten the time limits of the arbitration and to decrease the arbitrator’s fees for them to adjust the value of the dispute.

-At the time, the Santiago Arbitration and Mediation Center (CAM Santiago), as the principal arbitration institution in Chile, is not promoting any specific policy related to transparency in arbitration.
+At the time, the CAM Santiago, as the principal arbitration institution in Chile, is not promoting any specific policy related to transparency in arbitration.
 As a matter of fact, neither its Domestic Arbitration Rules nor its International Rules of Arbitration provide for specific regulation in relation to the confidentiality of the arbitral proceedings.

 Nevertheless, in practice, all of the arbitral proceedings being substantiated before CAM Santiago are confidential, as only the parties and arbitrators involved in the dispute may access the case file and any information related to the arbitration.

-As for the arbitral award, Article 33(8) of the Rules of International Commercial Arbitration of CAM Santiago states that the award will be confidential, unless the parties agree otherwise or if “disclosure thereof is required for a challenge procedure, fulfillment or enforcement of the award, or the law or any judicial authority requires disclosure”.
-Although there is no similar provision in the Domestic Arbitration Rules, the domestic award will become part of the public record if it is challenged before a local court, as stated in Article 9 of the Code of Judicial Organization.
+As for the arbitral award, Article 33(8) of the Rules of International Comercial Arbitration of CAM Santiago states that the award will be confidential, unless the parties agree otherwise or if “disclosure thereof is required for a challenge procedure, fulfillment or enforcement of the award, or the law or any judicial authority requires disclosure”.
+Although there is no similar provision in the Domestic Arbitration Rules, the domestic award will become part of the public record if it is challenged before a local court, as stated in Article 9 of the CJO.

 Diversity in the choice of arbitrators and counsel is not actively promoted in Chilean arbitration laws.
-Nevertheless, the International Commercial Arbitration Law No 19.971 establishes through different provision the autonomy of the parties to select arbitrators.
+Nevertheless, the ICAL establishes through different provision the autonomy of the parties to select arbitrators.
 For example, Article 10(1) states that parties can freely determine the number of arbitrators and Article 11(1) states as a general rule that the nationality of a person will not be an obstacle to his or her appointment as an arbitrator, unless otherwise agreed by the parties.